History of St Paul's

 Working within the Catholic Family

 St Paul’s was asked to work with Annecy Catholic Primary School in Seaford to work with the diocese and governors.
-Mr Carter took on the role of Executive Headteacher at the school during this year.
-Annecy has gone on to flourish and develop and in 2019 joined the Bosco Catholic Education Trust.
-It continues to be a key part of the St Paul’s family as one of our main feeder schools.
+During this year, Mr Carter took on the role of Executive Headteacher at the school.
+Annecy has gone on to flourish and develop and, in 2019, joined the Bosco Catholic Education Trust.
+It continues to be a key part of the St Paul’s family as one of our primary feeder schools.

 Year 13 students in 2017